How to protect the mental wellbeing of your customer service staffby

 For some, the work did not change that much – the route of a courier remained mostly the same in the pandemic – while the routine of others suffered: many of the front-end bank tellers were forced to respond to requests by phone or email, without the direct interaction that would have solved faster and more efficiently the problematic situations that customers went through.

 One year later, we wanted to find out how things have changed for the customer – customer service employee relationship.
 What kind of difficulties are they facing?
 How do they manage the fear of illness and also their mental health?

 Fatigue vs empathy

 Little did we all know that many of the temporary work changes that were implemented last year would become our normality.
-In this new environment, many customer service employees had to adapt their home desks to an entire call-center infrastructure or handle furious customers without the real-time guidance of their senior managers.
+In this new environment, many customer service employees had to adapt their home desks to an entire call-centre infrastructure or handle furious customers without the real-time guidance of their senior managers.

-On the other side, customers were experiencing a range of complex emotions developing special expectations about the way they wanted and needed to interact with the brands, of which customer service representatives where the embodiment.
+On the other side, customers were experiencing a range of complex emotions developing special expectations about the way they wanted and needed to interact with the brands, of which customer service representatives were the embodiment.

 CX teams facing fatigue

 The prolonged uncertainty and continuous health threat lead to fatigue, a phenomenon that can happen to all the employees that experiment long-term and extreme stress or long-drawn cognitive activity.
 Some of its common symptoms include mental block, lack of motivation, low levels of productivity and overall cognitive function, irritability, stress eating or loss of appetite and insomnia.
 These symptoms can vary from person to person and often begin to show gradually.

 According to academic literature mental fatigue can be acute or chronic.
 Acute fatigue is perceived for a short amount of time and is relieved after a brief period of rest.
 Most of us experience acute fatigue as a normal sensation.
 However, if left unresolved, acute fatigue can snowball into chronic fatigue, anxiety, or burnout.